kkuppens/GettingCleaningData/README.md

 The script has been broken down into several steps, step 1 to 9.
 You can select the required steps from the script and run from within R/RStudio.
 In order to obtain the first tidy data set it's sufficient to run step 1 to step 7.
 For obtaining the second tidy set you will also need to run step 8.
 The final step, step 9, writes the second tidy data set into a tab delimited text file within the "UCI HAR Dataset/output" directory.

 ####Step 1: Setup Environment
-Sets variables to the raw data to be read into R.
+Sets variables to the raw data locations to be read into R.
 ####Step 2: Read all relevant test and training data
 Reads the relevant test and training data into R data variables.
 ####Step 3: Assing proper descriptions to variables